You are here

 Accordingly, school employees, volunteers, and students shall not engage in bullying or harassing behavior while on school property, while on school-owned or school-operated vehicles, while attending or participating in school-sponsored or sanctioned activities, and while away from school grounds if the conduct materially interferes with the orderly operation of the educational environment or is likely to do so.

-To that end, the school board has policies, procedures, and practices in place that are designed to reduce and eliminate bullying and harassment, as well as processes and procedures to deal with incidents of bullying and harassment.
-The superintendent [or designee] is responsible for implementation of this policy and all accompanying procedures.
+Complaints may be filed with the superintendent or superintendent’s designee pursuant to the regulation accompanying this policy.
+The superintendent is responsible for implementation of this policy and all accompanying procedures.
 Complaints will be investigated within a reasonable time frame.
 Within 24 hours of receiving a report that a student may have been the victim of conduct that constitutes bullying and/or harassment, the district will notify the parent or guardian of the student.
-(Refer to Policy 103.1-R)

 RETALIATION PROHIBITED